adolfojmnz/e-commerce-API/README.md

 code committed to this GitHub repo, subsequently, it builds and pushes a Docker Image to Docker Hub.

-This RESTFull API features Jason Web Token authentication and several endpoints with defined levels of authorization based on the requesting user's role.
+This RESTFul API features Jason Web Token authentication and several endpoints with defined levels of authorization based on the requesting user's role.

 The project's endpoints allow performing CRUD operations on the project's database models which are: